 Here are just a couple of the best ones that are beneficial to sleep.

-- One way to increase it is by taking magnesium malate.
-This supplement is a combination of malic acid and magnesium.
-Malic acid helps with both anaerobic and aerobic activities.
-Together, these two substances help the body in a variety of ways, including improving sleep quality.
+- One way to increase it is by taking magnesium.
+This substance helps the body in a variety of ways, including improving sleep quality.

 - Turmeric extract – The main ingredient in turmeric extract is curcumin, which has been studied extensively for its effect on the human body.
 Curcumin has been found to have a restorative impact on sleep deprivation.4